Heesun0514/Daycare-Digital-Logbook/README.md

 ### Access the Application

-After starting the server (Docker or local), open your browser and navigate to: http://localhost:8080
+After starting the server (Docker), open your browser and navigate to: http://localhost:8080

 ## 8.Known Limitations & Future Work